MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 This article explains how admins can configure Microsoft Edge to sync user favorites, passwords, and other browser data across all signed-in devices.

-If you're not an admin, use the following article as a guide to learn how to sign-in and sync Microsoft Edge across devices: [Sign in to sync Microsoft Edge across devices](https://support.microsoft.com/microsoft-edge/sign-in-to-sync-microsoft-edge-across-devices-e6ffa79b-ed52-aa32-47e2-5d5597fe4674).
+If you're not an admin, use this article as a guide to learn how to sign-in and sync Microsoft Edge across devices: [Sign in to sync Microsoft Edge across devices](https://support.microsoft.com/microsoft-edge/sign-in-to-sync-microsoft-edge-across-devices-e6ffa79b-ed52-aa32-47e2-5d5597fe4674).

 > [!NOTE]
 > Applies to Microsoft Edge on Chromium, version 77 or later unless otherwise noted.